Lili Taylor

-Outside of film, Taylor has starred in the television series State of Mind (2007), Almost Human (2013–2014), Hemlock Grove (2013–2014), Chambers (2019) and Perry Mason (2020), as well as all three seasons of the ABC drama American Crime (2015–2017), earning a nomination for the Emmy Award for Outstanding Lead Actress for her portrayal of Anne Blaine in the latter.
-For her guest roles on The X-Files (Marty Glenn; 1998) and Six Feet Under (Lisa Kimmel; 2002–2005), she received a further two Emmy nominations in the category of Outstanding Guest Actress.
+Outside film, Taylor has appeared in an array of television series.
+She was nominated for the Primetime Emmy for Outstanding Lead Actress for her portrayal of Anne Blaine on the ABC drama series American Crime (2015–2017).
+She received a further two Emmy nominations for her guest role as Marty Glenn in the X-Files episode "Mind's Eye" (1998) and her recurring portrayal of Lisa Kimmel on HBO's Six Feet Under (2002–2005).
 Taylor's stage credits include Broadway productions of Anton Chekhov's Three Sisters (1997) and Scott McPherson's Marvin's Room (2017).
-She is married to playwright Nick Flynn, with whom she has a daughter.

 Early life

-Taylor, the fifth of six children, was born in Glencoe, Illinois, a north suburb of Chicago, to Marie (née Lecour) and George Park Taylor, an artist and hardware store operator.
+Taylor, the fifth of six children, was born in Glencoe, Illinois, a north suburb of Chicago, to an artist and hardware store operator.
 She grew up in a "warm family environment", and has described herself as being "a bit of a searcher" during her childhood.
 She graduated from New Trier High School in Winnetka, Illinois in 1985.
-Thereafter, she attended The Theatre School at DePaul University before being cut from the acting program, and the Piven Theatre Workshop.
+Thereafter, she attended The Theatre School at DePaul University before being cut from the acting program for a policy violation, and the Piven Theatre Workshop.